django-oscar/django-oscar-avalara/README.rst

 * ``AVALARA_LICENSE_KEY``
 * ``AVALARA_COMPANY_CODE``

-You should have been provided with these details when you signed with Avalara.
+You should have been provided with these details when you signed up with Avalara.

-When not in production, also set ``AVALARA_TEST_MODE = True`` to make requests to the Avalara development server.
+When not in production, set ``AVALARA_TEST_MODE = True`` to make requests to the Avalara development server.

 This package uses a named logger ``'avalara'`` so it is normally useful to